ManulMap/reutl/README.md

 * safe vmt hooks (replaces the object's vptr with our vmt)
 * hard vmt hooks (replaces original vmt cells)
-* memory address class with convenient methods
+* memory address class with convenient methods like dereferencing from relative jmp/call/lea instructions and protection checks: is_executable() is_writable()
+* all hooks and vmts will be destroyed automatically when unloading you library you may inject and then unload your library multiple times without restarting target process

 ## Todo